smurak/easybench/docs/usage.md

 ### **On-demand benchmarking**

-If you want to run the benchmark only when needed, use the `.bench()` method:
+If you want to execute a function while simultaneously measuring its performance, use the `.bench()` method:

 ```python
 @bench